 Difficulty Latching During Feeding

 One of the earliest signs of a tongue or lip tie is difficulty latching.
 A baby may struggle to latch onto the breast or bottle.
-This can lead to inadequate milk intake.
-A proper latch is essential for effective feeding.
-It ensures the baby receives enough milk.
-A poor latch can also cause the mother pain.
-It can also lead to nipple damage.
-If a baby consistently struggles to latch, a tongue or lip tie may be present.
+A restricted tongue or lips can lead to inadequate milk intake.
+A proper latch is important for effective feeding because it ensures the baby receives enough milk.

 Poor Weight Gain